MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ### Open a record grid

-This macro is used to open an record grid.
-This macro contains the following fields.
+This action is used to open an record grid.
+This action contains the following fields.

    | Field | Description | Parameter |
    |-----------------|-----------------------------|--------------------------|